 Recommendation 2: Reduce academic administrative overhead by engaging deans and faculty in a process to merge some of the smallest colleges to achieve economies of scale.
-Top options to investigate: The College of Social Work and the College of Education; the School of Medicine-Columbia and the School of Medicine-Greenville.

 Recommendation 1: Reduce instructional costs by defining a process to realign instructional resources with student demand and reduce reliance on adjuncts.